Pneumonia is one of the most common causes of death worldwide.

-A doctor or nurse checks for pneumonia by listening to the chest with a stethoscope.
+A doctor checks for pneumonia by listening to the chest with a stethoscope.
 Pneumonia usually produces distinctive sounds.
-These abnormal sounds are caused by narrowing of airways or filling of the normally air-filled parts of the lungs with inflammatory cells and fluid, a process called consolidation.
+These abnormal sounds are caused by narrowing or closing of the airways or filling of the normally air-filled parts of the lungs with inflammatory cells and fluid, a process called consolidation.
 In most cases, the diagnosis of pneumonia is confirmed with a chest x-ray but sometimes a CT scan of the chest is done.
 In mild cases doctors may decide to treat based on the symptoms and the results of the examination.

 In people who are sick enough to require hospitalization, doctors often test specimens of sputum, blood, and urine in an attempt to identify the organism causing pneumonia.
-In very sick people or those with a known problem of the immune system, or when looking for certain unusual organisms, doctors sometimes will obtain sputum samples by giving a vapor treatment that causes the person to cough deeply (inducing sputum production) or insert a bronchoscope Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+In very sick people, in people with a known problem of the immune system, or when looking for certain unusual organisms, doctors sometimes will obtain sputum samples by giving a vapor treatment that causes the person to cough deeply (inducing sputum production) or insert a bronchoscope Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more (a small flexible tube equipped with a camera) into the airways.
 Sputum samples obtained by inducing a cough and particularly those obtained with a bronchoscope are less likely to contain saliva and are more likely than expectorated sputum samples to allow doctors to identify the organism causing pneumonia.

-It is particularly important for doctors to identify the causative organism when people are severely ill, do not have a normal immune system, or are not responding well to treatment.
+It is particularly important for doctors to identify the organism that is causing pneumonia when people are severely ill, do not have a normal immune system, or are not responding well to treatment.
 However, despite these tests, the precise organism cannot be identified conclusively in most people who have pneumonia.

 Deep-breathing exercises and therapy to remove mucus and secretions from the lungs help prevent pneumonia in people at high risk, such as those who have had chest or abdominal surgery and those who are debilitated.